 Week 3: Final Projects and Presentation Preparation

-Afternoon sessions will ask students to work in small groups to prepare their final project and presentation for the closing day.
+• Afternoon sessions will ask participants to work in small groups to prepare their final project and presentation for the closing day.

-For each of our Summer Academy programs, students will also have the opportunity to participate in sessions led by a UChicago admissions counselor to better understand the highly selective admissions process practiced by U.S. colleges and universities.
-Such sessions will give students a window into the role that essays play in the application and how an application is holistically reviewed for admission.
+For each of our Summer Academy programs, participants will also have the opportunity to attend sessions led by a UChicago admissions counselor to better understand the highly selective admissions process practiced by U.S. colleges and universities.
+Such sessions will give participants a window into the role that essays play in the application and how an application is holistically reviewed for admission.

 The University of Chicago’s Division of the Arts & Humanities is one of the four graduate divisions of the University of Chicago, offering 19 degree programs across 16 departments and committees.
 Research in the humanities gives us the tools we need to articulate deep truths about ourselves.
 What does it mean to be a human being?
 What has it meant historically and what will it come to mean?
 The students and faculty in our departments dedicate themselves to the thoughtful consideration of humanities’ place in the world.
 The Division teaches fifty languages on a regular basis, and our four Master’s programs offer remarkable opportunities for students to advance their knowledge of a field in an interdisciplinary context through courses taught by some of the world’s leading scholars.
 Though the field of game studies intersects with fields such as computer science and economics, it is based in the Arts and Humanities Division.